16 Mindfulness Activities for Kids That Are Fun and Teach Mindfulness

 5. What can I taste?

 Introduce props and even things they may have never smelled, heard, seen, or felt before.
+Showing them pictures of unique animals foreign to your country, for example.
 Give them the prop, ask them to use their senses to describe the object in detail.
 Is the object rough or soft?
 Is it heavy or light?
 Does it smell good or bad?

 3. Draw it out